 What Is Osteoarthritis?

-Osteoarthritis typically affects a number of joints in the body.
-These may include:
+Osteoarthritis is most common in high-use joints in the body.
+These include:

 - Finger joints

 - Toe joints

 Most people experience osteoarthritis as a gradual increase in pain and decreased joint mobility over time.
 As the condition progresses, you might experience loss of flexibility, more pain, and even damage in the joint.
 Osteoarthritis is a chronic, progressive disorder, which means it is not technically “curable” and will get steadily worse over time.

 Unlike other types of arthritis that can involve other tissues, osteoarthritis is normally confined to joints.
 This condition occurs most often in adults over 60, but younger people can develop osteoarthritis as well.
 When this happens, it is usually related to a prior joint injury or damage.